webfraggle/TrinkeyOnlineMeetingMute/README.md

-## Autohotkey script to bring Teams in front and mute/unmute
+## Autohotkey script to bring up Teams to front and mute/unmute

 I added a autohotkey script (Autohotkey is only available for Windows) to bring Microsoft Teams in front and mute/unmutes.
 Shortcut is CTRL+ALT+SHIFT+M.